siteknower/sample02/README.md

 ## Usage
 First, log in to our website https://www.siteknower.com to get your AccountCode and UserCode

+The key file is StnwService.dll for desktop or StnwServiceWeb.dll for web solutions.

 ## Features
 - Feature 1
 - Feature 2